Kathleen Kenyon and the Jewry Wall

 Her method was perfectly suited to digging a complex urban site, such as the Jewry Wall, where thousands of years of history overlapped and intruded through each other.
 She would continue to refine the Wheeler Method of excavation throughout her career, so today it is known as the Wheeler-Kenyon Method, earning her the sobriquet ‘Mistress of Stratigraphy’.

-When she finally published the Jewry Wall excavations in 1948 (the delay in publication owing to the Second World War) even her critics, who felt she had jumped to her conclusions too quickly, praised her final report for its careful and thorough cataloguing and publication of the material from the excavation, particularly the pottery.
+When she finally published the Jewry Wall excavations in 1948 (the delay in publication was due to the Second World War) even her critics, who felt she had jumped to her conclusions too quickly, praised her final report for its careful and thorough cataloguing and publication of the material from the excavation, particularly the pottery.
+As one reviewer wrote: ‘Miss Kenyon’s straightforward and clear account of a difficult piece of work is as admirable as the excavation itself.’
+Because of this, and because of her meticulous excavation and recording techniques, archaeologists today are still able to re-evaluate her findings as new discoveries come to light and gain new insights into the ever-developing story of Leicester in the Roman period.

 Kenyon excavation photographs courtesy of Leicestershire, Leicester and Rutland Record Office.
 Re-colourisation using colourize-it.com.